tobiKaboom/deimos/README.md

 ## Issues
 The right button is supposed to light up the LED, but it will burn it out.
 I am dumb.
 Use a resistor to avoid that.

+## Disclaimer
+This PCB has been fully tested and confirmed to work.
+The members of the PCB development team are however not liable if you end up with a non-functional pcb.
+Order at your own risk.
+Support will not be provided but pull requests will be reviewed and possibly accepted, although i do not know how that works.